SAP/olingo-jpa-processor-v4/jpa-tutorial/QuickStart/QuickStart.md

 ## Test the Service

 1. The project contains already some integration tests, which we can execute.
-The test base on [rest assured](https://github.com/rest-assured/).
+The test base on [REST Assured](https://github.com/rest-assured/).
 They are located under `src/test/java` in package `com.exmple.trippin.integrationtest`.
 Right click on the project: _Run As -> JUnit Test_.
 2. The service can be started.
 Right click on the project: _Run As -> Spring Boot App_.
 In the favoured browser you should be able to execute e.g. one of the following requests:

    * http://localhost:9010/Trippin/v1/